Isla Veyra had always wanted life to make sense.

 Tall.
 Composed.
 Watching.

 Heat flared sharp in her chest, too sudden to be adrenaline, too deep to dismiss.
-Instinct told her to look away, to keep moving.
-But her body stayed rooted, breath caught.
-The ache inside her pulled tight, like recognition without memory.
+Instinct told her to look away.
+To walk.
+But her body rooted itself to the spot, heart thudding like a drum against her ribs.

-Just slick pavement.
+Just wet pavement.
 Just mist curling into the dark.

 "Get it together," she muttered, climbing the stairs.